WIttyJudge/adless/README.md

 # TODO:

-1. Whitelist
-2. Options to add path to local blocklists and whitelists
+1. Options to add path to local blocklists and whitelists